RafaySystems/terraform-provider-rafay/docs/resources/resource_template.md

 - `approval` (Block List, Max: 1) Specify the approval options (see [below for nested schema](#nestedblock--spec--hooks--provider--terraform--destroy--plan--before--type--approval))
 - `container` (Block List, Max: 1) Specify the container options (see [below for nested schema](#nestedblock--spec--hooks--provider--terraform--destroy--plan--before--type--container))
 - `http` (Block List, Max: 1) Specify the http options (see [below for nested schema](#nestedblock--spec--hooks--provider--terraform--destroy--plan--before--type--http))
-- `notification` (Block List, Max: 1) Specify the notification options (see [below for nested schema](#nestedblock--spec--hooks--provider--terraform--destroy--plan--before--type--notification))
-- `script` (Block List, Max: 1) Specify the shell script options (see [below for nested schema](#nestedblock--spec--hooks--provider--terraform--destroy--plan--before--type--script))

 <a id="nestedblock--spec--hooks--provider--terraform--destroy--plan--before--type--approval"></a>
 ### Nested Schema for `spec.hooks.provider.terraform.destroy.plan.before.type.approval`